Dmitri-Sintsov/django-jinja-knockout/docs/grids.rst

 --------------------

 These actions are visually displayed as buttons and manually invoked via button click.
 With default underscore.js templates these buttons will be located at top navbar of the grid.
+Usually type ``'button'`` actions are not targeted to existing grid rows but are supposed either create new rows or to process the whole queryset / list of rows.
+However, when client-side ``App.ko.Grid`` derived class instance has visible row selection enabled via ``App.ko.Grid.init()`` options ``showSelection: true`` and / or ``selectMultipleRows: true``, then the button action could be applied to the selected row(s) as well.

 New actions of 'button' type may be added by overriding ``get_actions`` method of Django grid class and extending grid client-side ``App.GridActions`` class to implement custom ``'callback_'`` method (see `Client-side action routing`_ for